SilverDelgado/Auto-Stop-Spotify/README.md

 # AutoStop for Spotify

-**AutoStop** is a Python script for **Windows** that automatically pauses Spotify whenever it detects audio from other applications (e.g., YouTube, games) and resumes playback once that audio stops.
+**AutoStop** is a Python script for **Windows** that automatically pauses Spotify whenever it detects audio from other applications like youtube and resumes playback once that audio stops.
 Background processes like **Discord** or **NVIDIA Container** are ignored so they don’t accidentally pause Spotify.

 ---